 Many of Pageonce’s services couldn’t compete when more specialized apps started entering the marketplace.

 As these specialized apps started to siphon off Pageonce’s users, the team tried to narrow their focus.
 They looked at how their users were actually using Pageonce and found that most of their active users were using Pageonce primarily to pay their bills and track their spending.
 They rebuilt their app around financial management, releasing Pageonce Personal Assistant on an early version of the iOS App Store.

-In 2009, the app hit a million users and was one of the top 20 apps in the App Store that year.
+In 2009, the app hit 1M users and was one of the top 20 apps in the App Store that year.

 A few years later, in 2012, user growth plateaued again.
-Mint was dominating the mobile financial management space, with a stronger brand and new resources from the Intuit acquisition.
-Once again, Pageonce was existentially threatened by its competition, and had to do something.
+Mint was dominating the mobile financial management space at that time, with a stronger brand and new resources from the Intuit acquisition.
+Once again, Pageonce was existentially threatened by its competition and had to do something.

 The answer came in zeroing in on the one feature that Pageonce had that Mint didn’t: bill pay.